 The last global cholera pandemic in 1881-95 killed two in every hundred residents of Hamburg alone.
 Britain was the only country in the world to escape it, despite constant communication with its Indian empire (the source) and with infected Europe.
-Health experts in Europe and the USA attributed this success to a revolutionary law: the 1875 Public Health Act.
-That legislation, which wrested control of epidemics from the medical elite, has been ignored by historians because it was the work of three radical public health activists.
+Health experts in continental Europe and the USA attributed this success to a revolutionary law: England’s 1875 Public Health Act.
+That legislation, which wrested control of epidemics from the medical elite, has been overlooked by historians because it was the work of three radical public health activists.
 Only Florence Nightingale remains famous, but not for this.
-History exaggerates her youthful hobby of nursing to disguise her as the servant of the medical profession, not its master.
+History has exaggerated her youthful hobby of nursing to disguise her as the servant of the medical profession, not its master.

-This book aims to save lives, not to restore anyone’s reputation.
-It shows how the taboo against the Victorian public health revolution has suppressed scientific knowledge with fatal results.
-The World Health Organisation mistakenly promotes antibiotics as the way to reduce deaths from infantile pneumonia.
+This book shows how the taboo surrounding the Victorian public health revolution has suppressed scientific knowledge with fatal results.
+The World Health Organisation mistakenly promotes antibiotics as the preferred way to reduce deaths from infantile pneumonia.
 The UK Government claims to follow the science, but treats medical opinions on non-medical subjects as ‘science’.
 Authorities around the world no longer recognise the evidence that clean air prevents communicable disease.

-Until legislators are taught the difference between opinion and scientific evidence, there can be little hope that we will see the end of the Covid-19 crisis or of poverty due to ill-health.
+When people, including legislators, learn to distinguish between fashionable opinion and 150-year-old scientific evidence, we can hope to see the end of the Covid-19 crisis and of poverty due to ill-health.

 Download the sample second chapter of the book: